Xenocide122/Upcoming-Events-snippet/README.md

-# MEC Upcoming Events snippet
+# MEC Upcoming Events snippet (WordPress & Modern Events Calendar)
 Function to fetch MEC events and parse mec_fields then display in a looper with Themeco Pro Looper.

 Creates the `cs_looper_custom_uptournaments` but you use `uptournaments` as the name of the `Looper Provider` Hook.